kirillkh/rs_teardown_tree/delete_range.md

 `delete_range`
 --------------

-There are many cases where we might wish to delete (and return) a consecutive range of values from a binary search tree (BST), but somehow it seems to be overlooked in the literature.
-I was able to find a single reference to such an algorithm, namely the combination of `split`/`merge` functions as implemented in the [Set module][1] (which is an AVL tree under the hood) of the OCaml standard library, which both work in `O(k + log n)` time (where `k` is the number of deleted elements).
+There are many cases where one might wish to delete (and return) a consecutive range of values from a binary search tree (BST), but I have not found any references to such an algorithm in literature, except by using the combination of `split`/`merge` operations as implemented in the [Set module][1] (an AVL tree under the hood) of the OCaml standard library, which works in `O(k + log n)` time (where `k` is the number of deleted elements).

-However, I cannot make use of `split`/`merge` in a straightforward manner in this project, considering that it requires explicit detaching and recombining subtrees, which takes `O(n)` time with an implicit tree representation.
+However, we cannot make use of `split`/`merge` in a straightforward manner in this project, considering that it requires explicit detaching and recombining subtrees, which would take `O(n)` time.
-While my case is admittedly niche, it is still surprising that I have not been able to find any other description of a `delete_range` algorithm on the web.

-This document describes a `delete_range` algorithm that can be used in any BST, not just in the implicit variant.
-It is quite a simple idea, really.
-Can I be the first one to think of it?

 Algorithm
 ---------